codegouvfr/react-dsfr/README.md

 Starter project in prod here: [https://next-demo.react-dsfr.fr/](https://next-demo.react-dsfr.fr/)
 {% endembed %}

 Despite the setup process not being as streamlined as one might hope due to certain Next specific limitations, the library is fully compatible with Next.js App Router ([see demo](https://next-demo.react-dsfr.fr/)).
-Most component featured in this toolkit are [RSC ready](https://nextjs.org/docs/getting-started/react-essentials#server-components), thoses that are not are labeled using [the `"use client"` directive](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).
+Most component featured in this toolkit are [RSC ready](https://nextjs.org/docs/getting-started/react-essentials#server-components), those that are not are labeled using [the `"use client"` directive](https://nextjs.org/docs/getting-started/react-essentials#the-use-client-directive).

 ```bash
 yarn add --dev sass